Centers & Affiliates

 The VCU Center for Public Policy is a multidisciplinary policy studies organization, serving Virginia Commonwealth University and its surrounding communities.
 Their divisions provide a wide variety of services, including professional and leadership training, survey design and implementation, economic research, transportation safety planning, and education policy analysis.

 Virginia Center on Aging:

-The Virginia Center on Aginig is a statewide agency created by the Virginia General Assembly, with their home at Virginia Commonwealth University in the School of Allied Health Professions.
+The Virginia Center on Aginig is a statewide agency created by the Virginia General Assembly, with their home at Virginia Commonwealth University in the College of Health Professions.
 For more than 30 years, VCoA has worked to protect and improve the quality of life of older Virginians, so that they might remain interdependent and contributing members to life in Virginia.
 Partnerships with others have made their initiatives possible.

 Center for Cultural Experiences in Prevention:

 The mission of the Center for Cultural Experiences in Prevention is to promote healthy youth, families, and communities.
 The center seeks to empower youth and families to make positive choices and to change lives through knowledge of self.
 The center develops, implements and evaluates programs and services that are sensitive to cultural and community needs.
 Community programs and partnerships educate and empower youth and families in the areas of (a) sex and drug prevention; (b) school and vocational success; and (c) physical and psychological well-being.